St. Peter's (18ST1-31)

 from Jane Calvert.
 Copley had come as the colony's first royal governor as

-political control in Maryland was removed from the Calvert family.
-Copley and
+political control of Maryland had been then removed from the Calvert family.

-his wife, Anne, who came with her husband, were both dead by September 1693.
+Copley and his wife, Anne, who came with her husband, were both dead by

-St. Peter's appears to have been uninhabited and, in September 1694, the
+September 1693.
+St. Peter's appears to have been uninhabited and, in September

-Copleys' bodies were reported as still lying there.
-Neither Edmund Andros
+1694, the Copleys' bodies were reported as still lying there.
+Neither Edmund

 Peter's during their terms.